jakartaee/specifications/persistence/3.2/_index.md

 and _addMapKeySubgraph()_ methods should be used as direct replacements
 * Deprecates _jakarta.persistence.spi.PersistenceUnitTransactionType_ for removal; _jakarta.persistence.PersistenceUnitTransactionType_
 methods should be used as direct replacement
+* Deprecates default public no-arg constructor in _jakarta.persistence.Persistence_ and _PERSISTENCE_PROVIDER_ and _providers_ fields
+in this class for removal with no replacement.
+This class is not designed for extensibility

 ### Minimum Java SE Version
 <!-- Specify the minimum required Java SE version for this specification -->